Two-Chapter Excerpt from Erik's Revelation

 He also noticed the ranch smelled better than the last time he’d visited.
 Previously, ammonia dominated all other scents.
 But today, he actually inhaled deeply, appreciating the sweet aroma of fresh hay and oats.
 The scent took him back to when his family had horses—how much work they had to do to keep those horses clean and fed.

 A blast of cool air whipped his face, leaving the potent perfume of native sweet grass with its vanilla-scented yellow flowers to tickle his nose.
 The powerful aroma took him back in an instant, reminding him how freeing it felt to ride his favorite horse, King, bareback, after a day of toiling the fields.
-He smiled inwardly when he remembered that he’d pretend to be a warrior coming back from—A shrill scream broke the air, launching him to the present.
+He smiled inwardly when he remembered how he’d pretended to be a warrior coming back from—A shrill scream broke the air, launching him to the present.

 Several high-pitched wails followed.